Dave-team/Knowledge-base/Management.md

   - I know that you have good intentions
   - However, this makes me feel like Y
   - Because it is our goal for me to become Z, going forward can we do Y?

+Leadership notes
+ Leaderships
+-	They take initiative and they naturally take the lead.
+It’s not something thrown at you, you need to take full ownership.
+Within initiative and decision, no man is ready to lead
+-	They have a definite purpose
+-	They have self confidence
+-	Other
+o	Move their personal interest for the interest of the team o	Imagination to create a strong vision and to problem solve o	Enthusiasm and the ability to communicate this to followers o	Self control o	Willingness to give more than paid for o	Honesty o	Ability to reach decisions quickly and to stand by them o	A pleasing and magnetic personality o	Ability to think accurately o	Ability to get things done o	Learn from mistakes
+Needs to know his own mind well
+Never change your approach until you’re very convinced it’s the wrong approach.
+Have the courage to stand by a certain course of action.
+Otherwise, you keep hopping from approach to approach and others will notice
+Know your men.
+Not as they appear but really who they are as it’s often quite different.
+Know how they think, how they work, what they value, what they fear and where they want to go.

+Aspects of leadership
+-	Self confidence:
+o	Having knowledge
+o	Knowing how to impart that knowledge.
+He must learn to stand on his feet and speak without embarrassment
+-	Self sacrifice: you’re always giving and need to think of the team first and foremost